uchihabloodline/contact_list/Readme.md

 #Procedure to Start the Project
 1. Goto root directory of project where `index.js` is located.
-2. Type in CLI `node index.js` and press enter.
+2. Type in CLI `node index.js` and press enter. \n
 ---------------------***------------------------
 App will start at `port:8000` in the browser on localhost.